gongahkia/yuho/README.md

 ![](https://img.shields.io/badge/yuho_1.0-WIP-orange)

+> [!WARNING]
+> To see what's currently being worked, see [napkin.txt](napkin.txt).

 # `yuho`

-Yuho is a domain-specific language providing a programmatic representation of Singapore Criminal Law.
+Yuho is a functional domain-specific language providing a programmatic representation of Singapore Criminal Law.

 ## Rationale

-> [!WARNING]
-> To add more here later
+> to add here

 ## Scope